Podcast: Savoring where you are + the book Savoring Single w/ Shelley Black- #52Mar 19, 2018

 In this episode I want to introduce you to a family friend, Shelley Black.
-We met Shelley two years ago when Cristy attended Bethel Church’s Worship U one summer.
+We met Shelley two years ago when my wife attended Bethel Church’s Worship U one summer.
 Bethel created geographically-based small groups during the two week event, placing people who lived in the same regions of the U.S. in the same room during multiple sessions so that everyone would meet like-minded people who weren’t too far from their home…

 Shelley is a worship leader, an entrepreneur, and an author hailing from Mississippi- way up in the northeast corner of the state the converges right into Memphis, Tennessee.
 We have her in our home (she even kept our kids for a full week while we attending a business convention last year!), we’ve been to her city, and we’ve learn more about who she is as a person…

 As a woman.

 As a leader.

 At some point, Shelley mentioned to us, “Oh, I’m quitting my job and I’m writing a book!”

 She has the kind of faith that Abraham had- that kind that just hears God say, “Go this way and do this,” and then- the next moment- just does it.

 Turns out, Shelley’s blog and her book were about a venture she’d been walking of the past three decades.
 The path of living single in a world where “pairing off” is upheld as the ideal.

 Think about it…